ikhanhdoit/My-Cloud-Resume-Challenge/README.md

 # My Cloud Resume Challenge

-This is how I created my static resume website to include tools and solutinos that a Cloud Engineer might use, including DNS, HTTPS, Python, IaC, CI/CD, AWS services such as Lambda, S3, API Gateway, DynamoDB, Route 53, Cloudfront, Certificate Manager, etc.
+This is how I created my static resume website to include tools and solutinos that a Cloud Engineer might use, including DNS, HTTPS, Python, IaC, CI/CD, AWS services such as Lambda, S3, API Gateway, DynamoDB, Route 53, CloudFront, Certificate Manager, etc.

 ## 1. HTML
 - What the resume is written in.
 Took a sample HTML template and included the resume information